pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Happenings-in-the-Pulsar-Neighborhood-June-22.md

     #- functions
     #- storage
 level: #100, 200, 300
-summary: "For this issue, new articles on the Neighborhood site, ApacheCon ‘22, Pulsar in italiano #3, two new committers and new language Slack Channels?
+summary: "For this issue, new articles on the Neighborhood site, ApacheCon ‘22, Pulsar in italiano #3, and free Pulsar stickers.
 Plus our normal features of a Stack Overflow question and some monthly community stats."
 imgUrl: https://miro.medium.com/fit/c/1360/1360/1*KTNrGZT4pvfz5B9_KE2BZg.png
 author:
     name: Aaron Williams